cvedovini/wp-linkedin/readme.txt

 = How to add the volunteer experiences section from my profile? =

 The volunteer experiences section is already in the template but is not activated by default.
-To activate it you must add the relevant profile fields to to the list of fields, the minimum is `volunteer`.
+To activate it you must add the relevant profile fields to the list of fields, the minimum is `volunteer`.
 To get the full data use this:

 `volunteer:(volunteer-experiences:(organization,cause,role,start-date,
-end-date,description))`.
+end-date,description))`

 = How to add the projects section to my profile? =

 The projects section is already in the template but is not activated by default.
 To activate it you must add the relevant profile fields to the list of fields:

-`projects:(name,url,start-date,end-date,members:(name,person:(public-profile-url,
-first-name,last-name,picture-url,headline)),description)`
+`projects:(name,url,start-date,end-date,members:(name,
+person:(public-profile-url,first-name,last-name,picture-url,headline)),
+description)`

+= How to add the publications section to my profile? =

+The publications section is already in the template but is not activated by default.
+To activate it you must add the relevant profile fields to the list of fields:

+`publications:(title,publisher,authors,date,url,summary)`

 = How to add other sections to my profile? =